robertkist/robertkist/README.md

 ⚡ Geeky hobbies: I enjoy retro computing.
 I own an Amiga 3000, a 68k Mac, a NeXT station and an old 486 PC.

-🎮 Games:CRPGs, MMORPGs, Skyrim, AC, Monkey Island, WoW, Baldur's Gate, Ultima, Civ and all stuff running on ScummVM.
+🎮 Games: CRPGs, MMORPGs, Skyrim, AC, Monkey Island, WoW, Baldur's Gate, Ultima, Civ and all stuff running on ScummVM.

 ⭐ If you like my software, you don't have to buy me a coffee, but you could star my repos.
 Thank you! 😄